 The following information is for use after the FC 5901 SAS Storage adapter is installed.
 Install the adapter and then return here.
-For more information about the PCI adapters topic, see Installing PCIe adapters in the 9008-22L, 9009-22A, or 9223-22H system.
+For more information about the PCI adapters topic, see .

-Please review the tasks in the Before you begin section before you proceed with the following procedure.
+Please review the tasks in the section before you proceed with the following procedure.